 - Spray your donut pan well- I like to use butter spray to add some more butter flavor.
 Carefully spoon your batter into each donut cavity.
 Wet your fingers to allow yourself to push the batter around to form a donut shape.
 Try not to over-fill!

 - Let the donuts bake for about 12 minutes.
 Exact time will depend on your oven, so check on them at the 10 minute mark.
 You don’t want them to over-bake these or else they will dry out!
 It’s better to pull them a little early, because they will continue to cook for a few minutes when you take them out.
 So don’t worry if they don’t look brown enough, just make sure you can stick a toothpick in and have it come out clean.
-This is what mine looked like out of the oven:

 - **Optional step*** You can pull your donuts at about 10 minutes and throw them in the air fryer for 1-1.5 minutes at 400°F to add a crisp to them!
 I tried this with a few and it worked great.